ysysljjyjq/pantheon/README.md

 ```

 ## Running a single congestion control scheme
-Currently the supported schemes are in `src/`
+Currently supported schemes can be found in `src/`

-To make and install the `sprout` and it's dependencies:
+To make and install the `sprout` and it's dependencies run:

 ```
 test/setup.py sprout